JoshLongmire/Weather-Station-1-ESP32/README.md

    - USB CDC On Boot: `Enabled` (optional)
    - CPU Freq: `240 MHz`
 3. Select your COM port.
-4. (Optional) Update default OTA/AP credentials in the sketch.
+4. (Optional) Update default OTA/AP credentials in the sketch before deployment.
 5. Upload the firmware.
 6. Open **Serial Monitor** @ **115200** to see IP and **mDNS** name.